Kahn/freetel/mini-asterisk-gui/README.txt

 Alpha:

 * Works on IP0X.
-* Not tested on x86.
-Several IP0X features are n/a for x86 and should be
-  disabled when the x86 (or non-IP0X) platform is detected.
+* Works on x86 but many features (like upgrades) disabled in the interests of security.
+These need to be implemented in a safe way.
 * Needs feedback from real users to see how useful the concept is and what (un)features need to be added.
 * Need a few more (un)features to be added, and Voip Line screen populated with more ITSPs.
-* But quite useable as it stands.
+* But quite useable as it stands, especially as a starting point for IP0X.

 [[notes]]
 Implementation Notes